Sye0w/Angular_API-Master/README.md

 ## Testing

-Unit tests are written using Jasmine and Karma.
+Unit tests are written using Jest.
 Run the tests using:

 ```
 npm  test